PROJECT HARMONY

 Co-Investigator

-Teresa López-Castro is a licensed clinical psychologist and assistant professor in the Psychology Department of The City College of New York (CCNY).
-Dr. Lopez-Castro is interested in the mechanisms which connect traumatic stress to substance misuse and the advancement of integrative care for addiction and mental health issues.
+Dr. Lopez-Castro is a clinical psychologist and Assistant Professor at The City College of New York, City University of New York.
+She is interested in the mechanisms which connect traumatic stress to substance misuse and the advancement of integrative care for substance-related and mental health issues.
 She is the principal investigator of the Translational Research on Emotions, Addictions, and Trauma (TREAT) laboratory at CCNY.
-The TREAT lab incorporates affective and social cognitive neuroscience to the investigation of how effective treatments for trauma and addictions create lasting change.
-Dr. Lopez-Castro is currently researching social cognition’s role in traumatic stress and addiction, and how meditation may foster resilience and recovery.
-Another line of her research involves employing statistical innovations to illuminate the diverse ways people change and recover from addiction.
-She has published and presented internationally on advancing the field of addiction and trauma treatment research through novel methodologies and therapeutic targets.
+The TREAT lab incorporates affective and social cognitive neuroscience to the investigation of how effective treatments for posttraumatic stress disorder (PTSD) and substance use disorders create lasting change.
+Dr. Lopez-Castro is currently researching how to tailor PTSD and opioid use disorder treatments to people who inject drugs.
+Another line of her research involves employing statistical innovations to illuminate the diverse ways people change and recover from PTSD and substance use issues.

 Picture